xuming/docker-gitlab/README.md

 | `RACK_ATTACK_FINDTIME` | Number of seconds before resetting the per IP auth attempt counter.
 Defaults to `60`. |
 | `RACK_ATTACK_BANTIME` | Number of seconds an IP should be banned after too many auth attempts.
 Defaults to `3600`. |
 | `GITLAB_WORKHORSE_TIMEOUT` | Timeout for gitlab workhorse http proxy.
 Defaults to `5m0s`. |

+### Docker secrets and configs

+All the above environment variables can be put into a [secrets](https://docs.docker.com/compose/compose-file/#secrets) or [config](https://docs.docker.com/compose/compose-file/#configs) file and then both docker-compose and Docker Swarm can import them into your gitlab container.

+On startup, the gitlab container will source env vars from a config file labeled `gitlab-config`, and then a secrets file labeled `gitlab-secrets` (both mounted in the default locations).

+See the exmample `config/docker-swarm/docker-compose.yml` file, and the example `gitlab.config` and `gitlab.secrets` file.

+If you're not using one of these files, then don't include its entry in the docker-compose file.

 # Maintenance